 Foraging for salad fixings, I found a patch of another delicious edible spring herb.
 Sheep Sorrel (Rumex acetosella).
 Just so you know, Sheep Sorrel tastes nothing like sheep, or chicken, for that matter.

-A Kingly repast
+A Kingly Repast

 Chickweed Medicine

-Chickweed acts as a cooling agent.
-Use it on back of the neck, the wrist, or any other part of the body that feels overheated.
+As a cooling agent, apply the whole plant on the back of the neck, the wrist, or any other part of the body that feels overheated.
 Ah relief!

 Minor burns